-Ms. Aaronson comes to CPB with over 20 years of experience in media and communications.
-Prior to CPB, she was Senior Director at PBS and PBS KIDS, where she served on the senior corporate strategy and operations teams.
-She created and led the PBS Healthy Kids and Healthy Communities initiative, managed education and health advisory boards, and oversaw national communications and events.
-Previously, she held program and production, public affairs and corporate communications, and marketing positions at Hallmark Channel, Lifetime Television, Discovery Communications, Rutledge Broadcasting, and National Empowerment Television.
+Aaronson has over 20 years of experience in media and communications.
+Prior to CPB, she was Senior Director, Communications and Marketing, at PBS and PBS KIDS, where she served on the senior corporate strategy and operations teams.
+She also developed and led PBS’ “Healthy Kids Healthy Communities” initiative.